ryangrillo/iwp/ReadMe.txt

 - When the program runs it will save to a file called invoice.txt in the invoice folder at the program level.
-The program needs to be refreshed (F5) in order for the save file to appear
+The program needs to be refreshed (F5) in order for the saved file to appear